When to stop bathing kids together? Or with a parent? Expert Advice & Tips

 What if the kids are different ages?

-When we look at child development, we know that if one child is more than 2 years older (or younger) than the other child, that there is usually a power imbalance.
-Which means the younger child is vulnerable as they are more likely to go along with whatever the older child suggests.
+When we look at child development, we know that if one child is more than 2 years older (or younger) than the other child, there is usually a power imbalance.
+This means the younger child is vulnerable as they are more likely to go along with whatever the older child suggests.

 So…